vulcan25/image_processor/README.md

     docker-compose up

+By default this launches with gunicorn.
+To enable flask development mode, and live reloader launch with:

+    docker-compose -f docker-compose.yml -f docker-compose-dev.yml up

 When you connect to the web-interface it uses dropzone.js on the frontend for the "drop-here" interface, the proccessed image is then displayed on the page.
 Be aware that dropzone is loaded from CDNJS.
 I have written some simple javascript to manipulate the page.

 You can also upload a file with: